Pristina Kosovo Travel Guide

 Find moments of calm and self-care in Prishtina.

-This large outdoor public pool is popular during the summer months for relaxation, swimming, and sunbathing.
+This large outdoor public pool is popular during the summer months in order to relaxation, swimming, and sunbathing.

-Some hotels in Prishtina have indoor or outdoor pools reachable by guests, a private option for swimming.
+Some hotels in Prishtina have indoor or outdoor pools accessible to guests, a private option for swimming.

 Consider a leisurely stroll in City Park for light relaxation and a pause from the city bustle.